 According to the Office of Management and Budget’s federal guidelines on race and ethnic measurement, persons from the Middle East and North Africa are considered White/Caucasian by race.
 When filling out the Census, some Arab Americans choose to select “Some Other Race” and write in their ethnicity or countries of origin.
 Although these responses are tabulated by the Census Bureau, by law they must be reassigned to an existing race category for purposes of published reports, redistricting, etc. AAI is working with the Census Bureau to get access to these Arab responses to “Some Other Race” for research purposes.

 AAI's Census Information Center

 The Census Information Centers (CICs) have become an integral part of the U.S. Census Bureau's data dissemination network.
-The primary focus of a CIC is making census information and data available to under-served communities that may not have access to census data through other meansof the data dissemination network.
+The primary focus of a CIC is making census information and data available to underserved communities that may not have access to census data through other means.
 Started in 1988, the CIC Program is a cooperative venture between the U.S. Census Bureau and national level, community-based organizations and colleges and universities to serve as auxiliary data distribution centers reaching underserved populations.
 These organizations effectively process and disseminate Census Bureau data to under served population groups in easily understandable formats.

 The Census Bureau has designated AAI as its only Census Information Center dedicated to analyzing data on the Arab American community.
 Please click here for more information on AAI’s CIC or to make a request for custom information on Arab Americans.

-On our website you will find information about Arab American demographics derived from the 2000 Census.
+On our website you will find information about Arab American demographics derived from the information provided by the Census Bureau.
 Updated information and data from the American Community Survey (ACS) will be posted as it becomes available.